followthesapper/VRA/0_Foundations/VSRA_QUANTUM_CORRESPONDENCE.md

 H = -Σ_k P_k log P_k,  where  P_k = |U[k]|² / Σ_j |U[j]|²
 ```

 decreases sharply with order smoothness.
-This confirms that modular systems of higher compositional complexity (semiprimes) exhibit **increased resonance concentration**, implying greater algorithmic predictability.
+This observation shows that modular systems with structured orders exhibit concentrated spectral signatures—a classical signal processing insight without quantum implications.

-### 5.3 Asymptotic and Invariance Properties
+### 5.3 Base Invariance

-As N → ∞, resonance density scales inversely with subgroup complexity.
-The observed **invariance under base change** indicates structural persistence analogous to **quantum basis independence** in the QFT.
+The observed invariance under base change in TRANSITION and LOW SNR regimes (CV < 7%) indicates that spectral concentration depends primarily on order r, not specific base selection.
+This is a property of the modular arithmetic structure itself, observable through classical spectral analysis.

 ---